PG&E is the largest power company in the United States and is giving employees a 15 day notice of intent to file Chapter 11.

 During the junket, representatives from utility companies discussed with the bipartisan group of lawmakers just how much responsibility they should bear for wildfires – even as Pacific Gas & Electric Co.
-(PG&E) dating games online free no download for several billions of dollars in damages for fires it caused over the past few years.
+(PG&E) could be on the hook for several billions of dollars in damages for fires it caused over the past few years.

 The utility companies are pushing for a new state law that would raise electricity prices to offset costs incurred from wildfires, according to The New York Times.

 The annual event, hosted by the nonprofit Independent Voter Project, was held in Maui in November.
 PG&E executives did not attend the conference because of the wildfires, but representatives from San Diego Gas and Electric and Southern California Edison did, KABC-TV reported.